rjspencer/docs/api.md

 	seperate numerous account IDs with commas

-The response will return the reposted object with the repost count updated.
+The response will return the reposted content item with the repost count updated.
 See listing endpoints for different content types for the structure of this data.

 ## /comment

 Comments are infinitely nested in StageBloc.
-All comments are organized by the id of their parent, which can be either an object like a blog post or photo, or another comment.

 id _(required)_
 :	the id of the content you wish to comment on